 - Direction: It is facing southeast so people could see the Statue while entering the harbor

-- The Tablet: It reads the date July 4th, 1776- the date of American Independence
+- The tablet: It reads the date of July 4th, 1776, which is the date that America declared independence from Great Britain

-- Height of the Statue of Liberty: 154ft
+- Height of the Statue of Liberty: 154 feet

 How It Was Built and Brought to the U.S